jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 With a load, read,create, write, delete SD_CARD files driver, + source files direct copy from PC to SD_Card, its size is still < 9Kb.
 It works with all SD CARD memories from 64MB to 64GB.
 Count 14/11 clock cycles to read/write a byte, with SPI_CLK = MCLK...
 This enables to make a fast data logger with a small footprint as a MSP430FR5738 QFN24.
+To compare with a LPC800 ARM entry-level...

 	Tested on MSP-EXP430{FR5969,FR5994,FR6989,FR4133} launchpads and CHIPSTICKFR2433, at 0.5, 1, 2, 4, 8, 16 MHz,
     and 24MHz on a MSP430FR5738 module.